Getting Started

 dockflow setupIf the CLI is installed on your local machine:

-dockflow setup remoteThe wizard handles everything: Docker installation, Swarm initialization, SSH keys, and deployment user creation.
+dockflow setup root@your-server-ipThe wizard handles everything: Docker installation, orchestrator setup (Swarm or k3s), SSH keys, and deployment user creation.
 At the end, it generates a connection string — save it for later.

 Create Your Project